-You will be given a score of 0 if you do not have any of the above risk factors, which is considered low risk (less than 1 per cent risk of stroke per year) and an anticoagulant is not needed.
+You will get a score of 0 if you do not have any of the above risk factors.
+You will be considered low risk (less than 1 per cent risk of stroke per year) and an anticoagulant will not be needed.

-A score of 1 is considered moderate risk and an anticoagulant (such as warfarin or one of the newer anticoagulants) may be recommended.
-Anticoagulants are effective at reducing the risk of thrombus by around 50-60 per cent.
+A score of 1 is a moderate risk and your doctor may recommend an anticoagulant.
+Anticoagulants (like warfarin or NOACs) are effective at reducing the risk of thrombus by around 50-60 per cent.

 |CHADSVASc score||Annual stroke risk percentage|

 To help identify people at a high risk of bleeding, we use another scoring system called HAS-BLED.

 |Abnormal renal or liver function||1 or 2|

 A score above 3 is considered high risk for bleeding and needs to be carefully monitored.
 It does not necessarily mean that you will not be prescribed an anticoagulant, as the risk of having a stroke may still be higher than the risk of bleeding.